trevorh2007/spree_shop/README.md

 - SSL certificate with godaddy
 - Newsletter in footer filled out

-- Need exact kind of envelope/package used for shipping to get rates
+X Need exact kind of envelope/package used for shipping to get rates

 - Need to bring up mailer options, first/last name get displayed when sending

 - check out spree_reviews

-- hard code 7 days into subscription edit
+X hard code 7 days into subscription edit

--

 X Add display; none to a @product.id == 1 in cart_checkboxes to prevent delivery interval from showing up

-active shipping steps

-set zone, create shipping category, set shipping method, include zone in shipping method